Wednesday, October 19

 Eileen Pollack is an award-winning author of fiction and nonfiction whose novel, Breaking and Entering, won the Grub Street National Book Prize and was a New York Times Editor’s Choice selection.
 She also is the author of Paradise, New York, a novel, and two collections of short fiction.
 Her creative nonfiction includes Woman Walking Ahead: In Search of Catherine Weldon and Sitting Bull and The Only Woman in the Room: Why Science Is Still A Boys’ Club.
 She teaches in the Masters of Fine Arts Program at the University of Michigan.

-“How to Get an Agent/How to Be an Agent”
+“How to Get a Literary Agent/How to Be a Literary Agent”

 12:00 noon, Honors Hall Lounge